Etutam1/Etutam1/README.md

 - 🎓 I’m currently learning <a href="https://soliditylang.org" target="_blank" rel="noreferrer">**Solidity Blockchain Development**</a> on my own

-- 💼 I am currently working in a company real project learning/mastering JavaScript, TypeScript, SQL, Angular framework and Node.js.
+- 💼 After getting an Certificate of Higher Education (HNC) in Multiplatform Software Development, it was offered to me an intership in an IT consulting firm where I am currently working in a real project learning/mastering JavaScript, TypeScript, SQL, Angular framework and Node.js.
 But always open to offers and opportunities to contribute my growth as developer.

 - 📨 Reach me at <a href="mailto:lucasmpg@proton.me">lucasmpg@proton.me</a>